 • Easy to find a language partner quickly.

-• The chat system with the ability to correct others’ mistakes and be corrected.
+• The chat system has the ability to correct others’ mistakes and be corrected.

-• The calling system (no need to go through Skype) with suggestions for topics and questions, the timer and the ability to take notes.
+• The calling system (no need to go through Skype) offers suggestions for topics and questions, a timer, and the ability to take notes.

 • Badges and competitions motivate people to find a language tandem.